Strong Field Scattering of Black Holes: Assessing Resummation Strategies: Comparisons to NR

 In \cite{Buonanno:2024vkx}, the complete non-spinning SEOB-PM model was presented at $\Gamma_1$ up to 4PM, with comparisons against the $w^\mathrm{eob}$ model at $\Gamma_2$ and $\Gamma_3$.
 In this section, we extend these results to show the performance of the SEOB-PM model against the available NR simulations, including a new comparison between the SEOB-PM model and the $w^\mathrm{eob}$ model at high energies.
 The key results are shown in Fig. \ref{Fig: seob Scattering Angles} and Fig. \ref{Fig: seob_v_weob Scattering Angles}, as well as the supplementary plots in App. \ref{Appendix: Additional seob_plots}.

 The SEOB-PM model gives excellent agreement with NR data at low energies (up to $\sim \Gamma_4$), in particular at the 4PM level.
 Pushing to higher energies, the 4PM predictions start to become increasingly over-attractive while the 3PM results transition from over-attractive to over-repulsive.
 We find, as with the $w^\mathrm{eob}$ model, that the naively expected hierarchical structure across the PM orders does not hold at high energies.
 Interestingly, we find that the 2PM model outperforms the 4PM accurate model above $\sim \Gamma_5$, especially in the strong-field regime.
 As we have seen for the $w^\mathrm{eob}$ model, ignoring radiative contributions typically introduces unphysical features into the model.
-The conservative sector of the 3PM and 4PM contributions show pathological features across most of our energies, demonstrating the importance of including radiative corrections.
-At low energies, the 3PM and 4PM conservative predictions exhibits repulsive behaviour in the strong field regime.
+Likewise, the conservative sector of the 3PM and 4PM contributions does not accurately agree with the NR data, demonstrating the importance of including radiative corrections.
+Whereas at low energies, the 3PM and 4PM conservative predictions exhibit repulsive behaviour in the strong field regime.
 As we transition to higher energies, the 3PM conservative predictions become increasingly repulsive, while the 4PM conservative term transitions to highly over-attractive rapidly.